PrabhavD/PrabhavD/README.md

 -->
 ### 👋 &nbsp;Hey there!
 I'm Prabhav.

-I am a senior Computer Engineering student at the University of Waterloo specializing in software and quantum computing.
-I've worked across zero-to-one-stage startups, mid-sized startups, unicorns and established companies.
-Used completely different tech stacks across all coops and would love to learn any new ones.
-I am currently seeking new graduate roles starting in 2025.
+I am a Masters student at the University of Oxford studying Quantum Technologies and a member of Brasenose College.
+I recently graduated from the University of Waterloo where I studied Computer Engineering.
+I worked at zero-to-one-stage startups, mid-sized startups, unicorns, established companies as well as research labs during my time at Waterloo.
+I am currently seeking new graduate roles starting in 2026 both in academia and industry.
 Feel free to reach out!

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/